 More specifically, one major research area in the laboratory involves the investigation of protein binding sites and requirements for binding.
 We have compiled a list of structures for which both the bound target/ligand (holo) and free (apo) forms exist, in order to identify and correlate the nature of pockets with ligand characteristics needed at the macromolecular level.
 Because the heart of any structure-based modeling is the definition of a binding site, we are also navigating through a spectrum of families and classifying them in computational terms by descriptor mapping.
-Both projects attempt to shed light on the ab initio computational prediction of the requirements for a binding site.
-Our results thus far suggest that codifying sites from diverse protein families using numerical representations is feasible.
-This in turn enables us to predict targets for new ligands or ligands for new targets.
+Both projects attempt to shed light on the ab initio computational prediction of the requirements for binding.
+Our results show that codifying ligands and/or sites from diverse protein families using numerical representations is feasible.
+This in turn enables us to predict targets for new ligands or ligands for novel targets.

 Loading; please wait ...